n8n-io/n8n-docs/docs/choose-n8n/faircode-license.md

 ### Is n8n open source?

-Although n8n's source code is available under the Sustainable Use License, according to the [Open Source Initiative](https://opensource.org/) (OSI), open source licenses cannot include limitations on use, so we do not call ourselves open source.
+Although n8n's source code is available under the Sustainable Use License, according to the [Open Source Initiative](https://opensource.org/) (OSI), open source licenses can't include limitations on use, so we do not call ourselves open source.
 In practice, n8n offers most users many of the same benefits as OSI-approved open source.

 We coined the term ['fair-code'](https://faircode.io/) as a way of describing our licensing model, and the model of other companies who are source-available, but restrict commercial use of their source code.